rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ## <a name="changelog"></a> Changelog

 ### 7.4.0 (In-Progress)
-* SDKCF-6126: Fixed incorrect tooltip position on ScrollViews and during device screen rotation.
+* SDKCF-6126: Fixed incorrect tooltip position on scroll views and during device screen rotation.

 ### 7.3.0 (2022-12-13)
 * SDKCF-5835: Updated dependencies to remove vulnerabilities.